How to install sheet vinyl flooring – a complete guide

 https://www.trustatrader.com/traders/r-fordham-flooring-carpet-repairs-southend-on-sea

-Preparing you floor for Floors for Paws
+Preparing your floor for Floors for Paws

 To ensure you have a lifetime of hassle free flooring it is essential to have your sub-floor prepared in the correct manner.
 If you have a perfectly smooth and dry sub-floor you can simply adhere Floors For Paws directly onto it.
 Unfortunately this is rarely the case, so we would like to look at the best solutions.